-- 4.6.1 A serious aircraft incident is an incident involving: - a.
-Circumstances indicating that there was a high probability of an aircraft accident (that is, a high probability of a fatal or serious aircraft-related injury and/or the aircraft sustaining damage or structural failure); or - b. an incident in the following table of incidents that have the potential to be classified as a serious incident.

-Note: The International Civil Aviation Organization (ICAO) Annex 13 Attachment C list of examples of serious incidents is consistent with the TSI Regulations examples.

-Note: A reportable serious aircraft incident includes a serious aircraft incident (as per 4.6.1) even when not in the list of examples in the following table, as well as any incident in the list of examples below (with clarifying notes) even if it might not meet the definition of a serious aircraft incident.
+- 4.6.1.
+A serious aircraft incident.
+That is, an incident involving circumstances indicating that there was a high probability of an aircraft accident (that is, a high probability of a fatal or serious aircraft related injury and/or the aircraft sustaining damage or structural failure); or - 4.6.2.
+An incident in the following list of incidents that have the potential to be classified as a serious incident.
+(The International Civil Aviation Organization (ICAO) Annex 13 Attachment C list of examples of serious incidents is consistent with the TSI Regulations examples.) - 4.6.3.
+Note that a reportable serious aircraft incident includes a serious aircraft incident (as per 4.6.1) even when not in the list of examples below, as well as any incident in the list of examples below (with clarifying notes) even if it might not meet the definition of a serious aircraft incident.